mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

         function schedule_invoke(
                 self,
                 chunk: mcpython.engine.world.AbstractInterface.IChunk,
-                method,
+                method: typing.Callable | typing.Awaitable,
                 *args,
                 **kwargs,
                 ):

-            Schedules an callable-invoke for the future
+            Schedules a callable-invoke for the future or an await on such a task
             :param chunk: the chunk to link to
             :param method: the method to call
             :param args: the args to call with